Internships

 • Adept in social media platforms

-• Detail oriented, with ability to work independently, on deadline
+• Detail-oriented, with the ability to work independently, on deadline

 • Good writing and communication skills